 YLF is an affiliate partner to many retailers and fashion brands.
 When one of our readers follows an affiliate link to one of these partners and then makes a purchase, YLF receives a small commission.
-There are three types of affiliate link:
+There are two kinds of affiliate link:

 - Automatic Affiliate Links: We currently use a service that in some cases will automatically add the affiliate code to links on YLF.
 These could be links that we create ourselves, or links that our members create in the forum.

 Readers can also support YLF by using the list of links in the sidebar labeled “Partners” to go to online stores.
 When they make a purchase after following these links, YLF receives a commission.

 In addition to banner advertising, companies can get exposure on YLF by sponsoring a post.
 This means that they pay us to be mentioned as the sponsor of the post and (sometimes) to have their advertising on the page where the post is published.
 Sponsorship does not in itself represent an implicit or explicit endorsement.

 Sponsored posts are always disclosed in the post itself, in a message that appears at the top or the bottom of the post.

 Companies that sponsor posts do not control our editorial — this is one of our pre-conditions for doing a sponsored post.
 Sometimes a company will have their own conditions for sponsorship, and in that case we will note it explicitly in the sponsorship notice or in the post itself.
 For example, in this post sponsored by Zappos.com, Angie illustrated her points using examples drawn from Zappos.com.
 It was a condition from Zappos that she draw her examples from products available from their store, so we note that in the disclosure.